karanthTanvi/shopping-cart/README.md

 - 16 products across 4 categories: Rings, Earrings, Necklaces, Bracelets
 - Live search that filters products as the user types
 - Category filtering via a tab bar (Add-on feature)
-- Hover image swap on product cards
+- Hover image swap on product cards (Add-on feature)
 - Product detail overlay with material and reference information (Add-on feature)
 - Personal shopping bag: each user has their own cart, saved in the database
 - Bag controls: increase, decrease, or remove items